What is nicotinamide?

 Adverse effects of oral nicotinamide

 Oral nicotinamide is generally well tolerated in doses under 3 g/day.
 It does not cause flushing or gastrointestinal upset, unlike its precursor nicotinic acid.
-It has been reported to increase sweating and raise blood sugar.
+It has been reported to increase sweating, to raise blood sugar, and to cause hypotension.

 Very high doses of nicotinamide may lead to nausea.